 One time (& only one time!)
 I put some kind of gauze pad with not enough ointment and it ended up staying on my leg for several days!
 I had to cut pieces off my leg each night because I just couldn’t pull it off, especially since it was basically stuck to my scab.
 Gross I know. 🙂 This is why you should get slider shorts so you don’t get such a bad burn.

 Heel Spurs occur as pain on the back of the heel & hurts most in the mornings.
 The best way to treat this is by stretching the calf and Achilles tendon.
-I don’t think this is necessarily a popular soccer injury but is something that is common for people of all ages.
-I don’t think they know what it is except that it hurts.
+It’s not a top 5 soccer injury, but is something that is common for people of all ages.

-I remember having this when I was about 10 years old, and the reason I say all ages is because my grandma had it the same time I did.
+When I was about 10 years old I had this.
+It’s funny because my grandma had it the same time I did.
 Besides helping me with this, here are 3 things my grandma taught me in sports.

 Turf toe explained